 How much are flights?

 This is a moving feast!
 It depends on where you are travelling from and how you want to get there.
 From London, the cheapest flights to Dushanbe might be via Moscow.
-We use Turkish Airlines via Istanbul because they are good, cost-effective connections.
-Costs are usually around the £450 mark, return.
+We often use Turkish Airlines via Istanbul for this route because they are good, cost-effective connections.
+Costs are usually around the £550 mark, return.
 Again, we’ll send you an information pack containing all the information you need when you book your place.